OuhscBbmc/BbmcResources/instructions/odbc-dsn.md

     1. **Database Name**: describes the database for your specific project

-1. Download and install [the most recent ODBC driver](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server) for SQL Server, which is V17 as of October 2019.
+1. Download and install [the most recent ODBC driver](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server) for SQL Server, which is V18 as of April 2025.
    Unless otherwise specified, choose the 64-bit driver version.
    (FAQ: [determining](https://support.microsoft.com/en-us/help/15056/windows-7-32-64-bit-faq) if your OS is 32-bit vs 64-bit.)

     You may not have admin privileges on your computer.
 If not, it's probably best to request IT to install the driver.